Code-Institute-Submissions/MikeVez-Milestone1/README.md

 ## Phat Poly Handmade Jewellery Website
 ***
 ### Site Description
-The idea was to create a website to display jewellery.
+The idea was to create a website to display jewellery in which customers could purchase through the site.
 The site would be divided amongst 4 pages; a home page and 3 product pages to display the 3 differnt types of jewellery (studs, dangles and necklaces).
 The site itself uses bright pastel colours to keep in theme with the colourful jewellery.
-This site will also function as a shop where customers can purchase the products.

 ### UX